Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Curl-Flow Interpolation in 2D

 \section{Curl-Flow Interpolation in 2D}

-We begin by illustrating the core principles of our approach in two dimensions.
+We first describe our approach in 2D without obstacles.
 Velocity ${\mathbf{u}}$ has two components, $u$ and $v$, and the vector potential has one scalar component, $\psi_z$, called the \emph{stream function} and denoted by non-bolded $\psi$.
 The relationship \eqref{eq:vectorPotential} simplifies to

 That is, $\mathbf{u}$ is a $90^\circ$ rotation of $\nabla \psi$, denoted $\nabla \psi^\perp$.
-To discretize, we place $\psi$ samples at cell vertices (Figure~\ref{fig:VP2DSingleCell}) and assume $\psi$ values vary linearly along edges.
-Figure~\ref{fig:VP2DSingleCell}(c) diagrams the connection between the the two incident nodal $\psi$ values and the normal component of velocity, $v_n$, on an edge $e_{ij}$ having unit tangent $\mathbf{e}_{ij}$ and length $l$.
-If we use the gradient theorem
+To discretize, we place $\psi$ samples at cell vertices (Figure~\ref{fig:VP2DSingleCell}) and assume $\psi$ varies linearly on edges.
+Figure~\ref{fig:VP2DSingleCell}(c) illustrates two nodal $\psi$ values and the normal component of velocity, $v_n$, on a shared edge $e_{ij}$ having unit tangent $\mathbf{e}_{ij}$ and length $l$.
+The gradient theorem,